 |View at Amazon||View at Amazon||View at Amazon||View at Amazon||View at Amazon|

-The removable battery makes for a compelling reason to favor Shark cordless vacuums over Dyson.
+Shark’s removable battery makes for a compelling reason to favor its cordless vacuums over Dyson.
 However, Dyson still boasts impressive stats when it comes to weight and dustbin capacity.
 Their performance is top-notch as well.

-Keep in mind, the battery runtimes in the table are considering both batteries combined for the F80 and IONFlex models.
+Keep in mind, the battery life in the table is considering both batteries combined for the F80 and IONFlex models.